TosbackCgusBridge-Bot/CGUs-versions/Envato/Terms of Service.md

 11\. **What you're buying:**

 1.  **License**: When you **buy** an item, you acquire the right to use that item. you're not actually acquiring the item itself.
 What you get includes a license directly from the author to use that item.
 Items are subject to specific terms of use, and these terms are the ‘license’ that we set on Envato Market.
+This license also applies to you if you download an item that someone else has bought for you (because anyone downloading an item needs to be an Envato Market member).
 Different license types are available for you to choose when you have selected an item.
 You’ll need to think about the way you want to use the item so that you can pick the right license to allow that use.
-It’s your responsibility to choose the correct license for your requirements.
+It’s your responsibility to choose the correct license.
 2.  **Item support**: Authors can choose whether or not to support certain items.
 If an author chooses to support an item, this will be identified on the item page.
 All supported items include a support period.
 You can buy support extensions on these items.
 To learn more about item support, like what items are covered, what authors provide, the support period and support extension options, see the item support policy.
-3.  **Buyer services**: When you ‘buy’ an item you also receive services from Envato like 24/7 buyer support, fraud protection, item quality control and other related buyers services.
+3.  **Buyer services**: When you ‘buy’ an item you also receive services from Envato like 24/7 buyer support, fraud protection, item quality control and other related buyer services.
 You can read more about the awesome buyer services buyers get from us over at Why Buy From Us information page.

 12\.
 The total price for an item on Envato Market is made up of:

 1.  **Item price**: The item price is made up of a license fee (for the license you choose for the item), and if relevant the item support fee (for supported items).
-2.  **Buyer services fee**: This is the fee for the buyer services you get from Envato.
+2.  **Buyer fee**: This is the fee for the buyer services you get from Envato.
 3.  **Handling fee**: In some transactions on Envato Market the total price may include a handling fee.
 See **section 17** for the details about the handling fee.
 4.  **Taxes**: Some transactions on Envato Market may be subject to tax that may be added to the list price or handling fee.
-See **section 21** for details about taxes on Envato Market.
+See **section 22** for details about taxes on Envato Market.

-The **list price** is made up of the item price and buyer services fee, and is the price you see on an item page.
+The **list price** is made up of the item price and buyer fee, and is the price you see on an item page.
 Transacting as a buyer:

 13\.
-You can make payments in one of two ways: you can ‘buy it now’ or you can buy Envato credits via your Envato Market account.
+You can make payments in one of two ways: you can ‘Buy Now’ or you can buy Envato credits via your Envato Market account.

 14\. **Envato credits**: When you deposit money into your Envato Market account it is converted by your financial institution from your currency to US Dollars.
 We then convert those US Dollars to Envato credits.
-Envato credits are the virtual currency on Envato Market and one (1) Envato Credit is equal to one (1) US Dollar.
+One (1) Envato Credit is equal to one (1) US Dollar.

 15\.
 Envato credits can only be used to pay for Envato Market transactions.
 We do not generally refund any monies deposited to your Envato Market account to buy Envato credits (but you may have rights under an applicable consumer law, which we don’t exclude).

 16\.
 If you choose to buy using Envato credits, the total price will be deducted from your Envato credits.

 17\.
-If you choose to buy using a method that is not Envato credits you will be redirected to a payment method provider (a ‘payment agent’), and you may be required to pay a handling fee charged over the item price.
+Instead of using Envato credits, you can choose to **Buy Now** and you will be redirected to a **payment method** provider.
+You may be required to pay a handling fee charged over the item price.

 18\. **Currency conversion costs**: You are responsible for all costs of currency conversion relating to your Envato Market account.
 Your financial institution does the currency conversion and may charge you additional fees (we don’t control either the conversion rates or your financial institution’s fees).